chryket/nutmeg/docs/index.md

   </div>
 </div>

+He writes

-He writes "the virus is constantly changing" without any awareness of how this  constant change makes it unlikely that a 'vaccine' is going  to meet with success.
+    "the virus is constantly changing"

+without any awareness of how this  constant change makes it unlikely that any traditional 'vaccine' is going  to meet with success.
 The cure for the common cold also remains elusive.

 The meaningless business jargon about being prepared and having the "ability to mitigate *any* risk posed to our employees" implies that your employees are at risk from your own staff, and  does not flow with logical ease into the call for mandated medical treatment.

 The entire last paragraph is against the law.
 It's also ignorant.
 There are some really good legal resources that can be found on the  [redlist](https://theredlist.co.za/en/protocols-and-precedents), or [liberty fighters](https://www.libertyfighters.co.za/) or [PANDA](https://www.pandata.org/).
-There is also the cease and desist order from the World Council for Health.
+There is also the [cease and desist order](https://worldcouncilforhealth.org/campaign/covid-19-vaccine-cease-and-desist/) from the World Council for Health.
+We suggest you read them all.

 ---